 Four Simple (but Smart!)
 Self-Care Tips for Mental Health Awareness Month

-No question, our emotional resilience has taken a hit from this ongoing pandemic and everything it has thrown at us—feelings of fear, grief, isolation, disrupted routines, cabin-fever, stressed relationships, loss of work, income, and worst of all, loss of beloved family and friends.
-In honor of Mental Health Awareness month, we want to remind you (and ourselves!) that while much of life extends beyond our control, there are many things that are within our control.
-Self-care, for example, allows for us to take control over our well-being by easing distress.
+No question, our emotional resilience has taken a hit from this ongoing pandemic and everything it has thrown at us—feelings of fear, grief, isolation, disrupted routines, cabin fever, stressed relationships, loss of work, and income, and worst of all, loss of beloved family and friends.
+In honor of Mental Health Awareness Month, we want to remind you (and ourselves!) that while much of life extends beyond our control, there are many things that are within our control.
+Self-care, for example, allows us to take control of our well-being by easing distress.
 Engaging in an act of self-care doesn’t have to be some grand, elaborate gesture.
 Instead, it can be small and simple.
 We’d like to offer a few simple (but smart!) tips for ways to boost your self-care:

 Tip #1: Catch up on Sleep